densekernel/huddle-object/README.md

 <b>Summary</b>

 Well done!
 A Huddle Object should now successfully be added to the canvas.
-Gestures are automatically enabled, so if you have a tablet device available feel free to try them out.
+Gestures are automatically disabled until the correct classed are applied.
+Apply them following the instructions in the section below anduse a tablet device available to try them out.
 See the next section for more information on gestures.

 ## Using HuddleObject - Gestures